-Highlights of the half-day Jewish tour in Athens
+Highlights of the Captivate Jewish tour 6 hours with Athens sightseeing

 - Visit the old and new Synagogue of Athens